Looking for something to entertain the children but don’t want to venture too far from home? Why not enjoy a couple of ‘daycations’?

 About four miles west of Dulverton is the hamlet of Ashwick and the Exmoor Pony Centre, home of the Moorland Mousie Trust (named after one of the most popular pony books of all time, published in 1929).
 This charity was set up to give the surplus foals from moorland-bred herds a future by training them to be useful family ponies, so lovers of this distinctive native breed get a chance to meet them face to face and perhaps ‘adopt’ a pony to help with its upkeep.

 Clearly the swans you see here today won’t end up on anyone’s plate – this is a sanctuary – and you won’t see swans in pens, they are free to roam.
-The visit begins with a film and an exhibition about swans and the swannery.
-You can then wander along the paths among the nesting mute swans, and hides allow you to watch the birds out on the water.
-On display over the waterways are some rather dastardly looking old-fashioned duck traps.
-Children have the opportunity to help with feeding at noon and 16.00, and mid-May to late June is a particularly exciting time to visit as this is when the cygnets hatch.
+You can wander along the paths among the nesting mute swans, and hides allow you to watch the birds out on the water.
+On display over the waterways are also some rather dastardly looking old-fashioned duck traps.

 The south and southeast